or scroll for handy tips and a little nostalgia.

 - Combine passionfruit pulp and all other ingredients in a saucepan.
 Stir well to combine.

-- Place saucepan on law to medium heat and stir until the mixture starts to thicken.
+- Place saucepan on low heat and stir until the mixture starts to thicken.
+Do NOT allow to boil.

 - Replace spoon with a whisk and continue to stir with the whisk until mixture thickens to a cake batter-like consistency.
-The whole process should take about 10 minutes.
+The whole process should take about 10 minutes from start to finish.

-- Pour mixture into a sterilised jar and place into fridge.
+- Pour mixture into a sterilised jar and place into fridge immediately.

 Jan Gray

-Thanks Libby, When I scrolled further down I saw the amount.
+When I scrolled further down I saw the amount.
 Thanks for the recipe!
-Jan

 Jan Gray